sonic-net/SONiC/doc/Sonic-mclag-hld.md

 5 FDB information: FDB entries will be synced up with peer.

 ICCP lite only supports port-configuration/state sync up for MC-LAG enabled ports.
-We don’t sync the static IP address, if a static IP address is configured on MC-LAG enabled PortChannel in one peer, the same IP address must be configured on the same PortChannel in another peer.
+We don’t sync the static IP address, if a static IP address is configured on MC-LAG enabled PortChannel in one peer, the same IP address must be configured on the same PortChannel in the other peer.

 ## 5.5.
 ICCP Heartbeat sanity check